The Kitchen Press

 The workshop was more than I had expected to be.
 Honestly, I thought it was going to be shooting in group and having critiques.
 Maybe I would be back at home for dinner.
 Never did I imagine that I was going to be abandoning my four 12-year-old kids and husband for a week.
 On the second day of the workshop I was so stressed out about being pulled in two different directions, I was ready to give up.

-Fortunately I did not.
+Fortunately I made it work.
 This workshop helped me more than anything I have done for my career in the last 10 years.
-It gave me a chance to feel vulnerable, but at the same time, to realize it’s a matter of will and determination and it made me feel empowered.
+It gave me a chance to feel vulnerable, to sometimes it’s permitted to let go of your family and help myself and at the end of the week I felt empowered.

 Carol Ann, Austin and Marissa this one is for you.